rosasurfer/mt4-mql-framework/README.md

 ### Where can I download MetaTrader 4?
-MetaTrader 4 can be downloaded from your broker's website.
+At the moment MetaTrader 4 can be downloaded only from your broker's website.
+I'm working on a solution for the terminal archive.

 -----